Legal Advice for Compensation Insurance Claims & TPD Payouts

 Negotiating with Insurers

-When you win a negligence claim, the insurance company is liable to fund your compensation payout.
+When you have a valid negligence claim, an insurance company is liable to fund a compensation payout.
 Unsurprisingly, they will seek any opportunity to reduce payouts or reject claims.
-The team at Splatt Lawyers regularly negotiates settlements with all the leading public liability insurers and knows their tactics for minimising responsibility.
+Experienced public liability lawyers regularly deal with insurance companies and can provide advice regarding the tactics they use to limit their responsibilities.

 Uninsured or Uncooperative Defendants